wagga40/Zircolite/docs/Usage.md

 ### Known issues

-Sometimes `evtx_dump` hangs under MS Windows, this is not related to Zircolite.
+- Sometimes `evtx_dump` hangs under MS Windows, this is not related to Zircolite.
 If it happens to you, usually the use of `--noexternal` solves the problem.
 If you can share the EVTX files on whose the blocking happened, feel free to post an issue in the [evtx_dump](https://github.com/omerbenamram/evtx/issues) repository.
+- If you use the packaged/release version, please note that the packager (nuitka) does not like Zircolite being run in from another directory (i.e : `c:\SOMEDIR\Zircolite\Zircolite.exe -e sample.evtx -r rules.json`).

 ## Basic usage